James Harden: Personal life

-Harden was born in Los Angeles, California.
-He is the youngest of three children.
-Before his birth, after that of his older sister, their mother suffered a string of miscarriages.
 Harden is a Christian.
 He has talked about his faith, saying, "I just want to thank God for everything he has done in my life".
 Harden started growing his trademark beard in 2009 after being too lazy to shave.
 His beard has appeared in songs and T-shirts, and it earned him an endorsement and a unique candy with Trolli's where a depiction of his face and beard was shown on each gummy.

 On August 3, 2015, the sports apparel company Adidas submitted an endorsement deal to Harden worth $200 million over the next 13 years.
 On July 18, 2019, Harden became a part owner in Houston's professional soccer teams; the Houston Dynamo of MLS and the Houston Dash of NWSL.
 Harden explained his decision by saying "Houston is my home now, and I saw this as a way to invest in my city and expand my business interests at the same time" as well as "This is my city and I'm here to stay".

 Harden revealed on the TV series Starting 5 that he has a son named Jace.

-Politics
+On June 13, 2026, Harden was arrested for criminal possession of a weapon inside a motor vehicle in Houston, Texas.
+He was released on bond that banned him from possessing any weapon or ammunition and consuming alcohol, controlled substances, drugs, or marijuana.
+He was also ordered to submit to a random urinalysis and a court date was scheduled for June 22.
+In August 2026, all charges relating to the gun were dismissed by a Texas judge following Harden's completion of an alternative resolution program to avoid a criminal record.

+Political views

 On October 4, 2019, Houston Rockets general manager Daryl Morey issued a tweet that supported the 2019–20 Hong Kong protests.
 Morey's tweet resulted in the Chinese Basketball Association's suspension of its relationship with the Houston Rockets.
 Harden later apologized to China, saying, "We apologize.
 We love China."

 On July 17, 2020, Harden was widely criticized and mocked online for wearing a pro-police mask, which has been said to be related to white supremacy and the Blue Lives Matter movement.
 Atlanta rapper Young Thug stated on Twitter that "he don't have internet" in defense of Harden and indicated that he had not been aware of the controversy.
 The interaction became a widely shared internet meme among social media users, specifically in online rap and NBA groups.